María Enriqueta Camarillo: Biography

 In 1898, Camarillo married and returned to Mexico City.
-Her first book, one of a single long poem was published in 1902.
-The following year, her father died and Manuel Gutiérrez Nájera offered her the opportunity to tell his story in Revista Azul.
+Her first book, consisting of a single long poem, was published in 1902.
+When her father died the following year, Manuel Gutiérrez Nájera offered her the opportunity to tell his story in Revista Azul.
 "El maestro Floriani" was her first published prose piece and was dedicated to her father's memory.
-The first book of a poetry collection Rumores de mi huerto (Rumors of my garden) appeared in 1908 and would be republished in 1922.
+The first book of her poetry collection, Rumores de mi huerto (Rumors of my garden), appeared in 1908 and would be republished in 1922.

-She worked at a feminist magazine, called La Mujer Mexicana (The Mexican Woman) from 1904 to 1906.
-The ideology was directed to the nineteenth century culture of domesticity, but it was one of the first Mexican magazines written by women for women.
-The women who wrote for La Mujer Mexicana were poets, writers, teachers, lawyers, and doctors, including besides Camarillo, attorney María Sandoval de Zarco; writers Dolores Roa Bárcena de Camarillo (her mother), Laura Méndez de Cuenca, Dolores Jiménez y Muro and Dolores Correa Zapata, who was also a teacher; the medical doctors Columba Rivera, Guadalupe Sánchez and Antonia Ursúa; and the teachers Luz Fernández Vda. de Herrera and Mateana Murguía de Aveleyra.
+She worked at a feminist magazine, called La Mujer Mexicana (The Mexican Woman), from 1904 to 1906.
+Though the magazine ideologically supported the nineteenth-century culture of domesticity, it was one of the first Mexican magazines written by women for women.
+The women who wrote for La Mujer Mexicana were poets, writers, teachers, lawyers, and doctors.
+Besides Camarillo, they included attorney María Sandoval de Zarco; writers Dolores Roa Bárcena de Camarillo (her mother), Laura Méndez de Cuenca, Dolores Jiménez y Muro and Dolores Correa Zapata, who was also a teacher; the medical doctors Columba Rivera, Guadalupe Sánchez and Antonia Ursúa; and the teachers Luz Fernández Vda. de Herrera and Mateana Murguía de Aveleyra.

 In 1912, she was commissioned by the publisher Viuda de Charles Bouret of Paris to write a series of children's books for grammar schools—one book for each grade.
 Rosas de la Infancia was written in 6 volumes, but only 5 were published.
 The work was to be used as textbooks, and after its 1914 printing, became mandatory under the educational reforms initiated by José Vasconcelos, Secretariat of Education.
-They remained a mainstay in Mexican education until Lázaro Cárdenas changed school curricula to a Socialist ideology.
+They remained a mainstay in Mexican education until Lázaro Cárdenas changed the national school curricula to reflect a Socialist ideology.
 The book won several awards from Spain as well, but they were much later, after Mexico was no longer using it as a textbook.
 In 1927, she was awarded a collaborative partnership with the Real Academia Hispano-Americana de Ciencias y Artes of Cádiz and in 1930, she won best children's literature for Rosas de la Infancia at the Literary Salon of the Universal Exposition in Seville, Spain.